Skip to main content

 Hieroglyphs

 Under the watchful eye of Thoth, the scribe devotes himself to his prestigious occupation.
-In the thematic showcases, discover the different scripts of ancient Egypt and the materials used.
+The thematic showcases present the different scripts of ancient Egypt and the materials used to write them.

 Fragment of a relief